San Benito County Climate Roadmap

 December 2025: Final CCAP due to EPA.

-February 2026: Board of Supervisors adoption scheduled.
+April 28, 2026: Board of Supervisors Roadmap adoption scheduled.